 - Refrigerate in covered container for up to 7 days.

 - If making this by hand, in food processor or TM follow the traditional method, adding oil a little at a time.
-If using a stick blender, place all ingredients in jug and starting with the blade at the base of the jug where the egg will be, whizz to combine.
+If using a stick blender, place all ingredients in jug and starting with the blade at the base of the jug where the egg will be sitting, whizz to start incorporating the egg.
+Then move the blender blade slowly up to incorporate all the oil to a thick consistency.
 The stick blender has more torque so this method works with this small appliance but not with any other.